aragon/developer-portal/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/04-plugin-setup.md

 The two-step setup procedure in aragonOS is not limited to the setup of only one plugin — you can **setup multiple plugins at once** by first preparing them in a single proposal and then processing the entire setup sequence in one transaction.
 This is powerful and allows you to **transform your entire DAO in one proposal**, for example, to install a new governance plugin (e.g., a gasless ZK-vote) and finance plugin (e.g., to stream loans to your members), while uninstalling your old ERC20 token vote in one go.

-In the next sections, you will learn about how plugins are curated on the marketplace.
+In the next sections, you will learn about how plugins are curated on Aragon's repository.

 <div class="center-column">